bedapub/bksnake/README.md

 ## Introduction

-Snakemake ([Moelder et al. 2021](https://f1000research.com/articles/10-33/v1)) implementation of a bulk RNASeq data analysis workflow using STAR aligner for read mapping ([Dobin et al. 2012](https://academic.oup.com/bioinformatics/article/29/1/15/272537)) and FeatureCounts from the Subread package for gene quantification ([Liao et al. 2014](https://pubmed.ncbi.nlm.nih.gov/24227677/)).
-References genomes with RefSeq and Enembl gene annotations are available for several species (e.g. hg38, mm10, rn7, ...).
-The generation of these reference genomes and annotation files is documented in a separate repository (under construction).
-Data quality and RNASeq metrics are determined by FastQC ([Andrews et al.](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)), MultiQC ([Ewels et al. 2015](https://academic.oup.com/bioinformatics/article/32/19/3047/2196507)), and Picard tools ([Broad Institute](http://broadinstitute.github.io/picard/)).
-In addition, diagnostic plots for data quality assessment such as BioQC tissue hetergeneity ([Zhang et al. 2017](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3661-2)) or Principal Component Analysis are provided in HTML report (_under construction_).
+Snakemake ([Moelder et al., 2021](https://f1000research.com/articles/10-33/v1)) implements a bulk RNASeq data analysis workflow using STAR aligner ([Dobin et al., 2012](https://academic.oup.com/bioinformatics/article/29/1/15/272537)) for read mapping and FeatureCounts from the Subread package ([Liao et al., 2014](https://pubmed.ncbi.nlm.nih.gov/24227677/)) for gene quantification.
+Reference genomes with RefSeq and Ensembl gene annotations are available for several species such as hg38, chm13, mm10, mm39, rn6, rn7, mfa5, mfa6, ss11, and oc2.
+The generation of these reference genomes and annotation files is documented in a separate repository that is currently under construction.
+Data quality and RNASeq metrics are determined using FastQC [Andrews et al.](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)), MultiQC ([Ewels et al., 2015](https://academic.oup.com/bioinformatics/article/32/19/3047/2196507)), and Picard tools ([Broad Institute](http://broadinstitute.github.io/picard/)).
+In addition, diagnostic plots for data quality assessment such as BioQC tissue heterogeneity ([Zhang et al., 2017](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3661-2)) or Principal Component Analysis are provided in an HTML report that is also currently under construction.
 Optionally, genome coverage files (BigWig) and read alignment files (BAM/CRAM) can be generated as well.
-Input read trimming with Cutadapt ([Martin 2010](https://cutadapt.readthedocs.io/en/stable)) and generation of unmapped reads are available as well.
-The pipeline can be launched via a helper tool, `run.py`, or directly with Snakemake for users familiar with the workflow tool.
-All parameters for the pipeline are specified within a configuration yaml file or explicitely on the command line in case of using `run.py`.
-All input data, i.e. input fastq files, a human readable tab-delimited file describing the samples, as well as the reference genome and STAR index files must be available to the pipeline in a local data folder.
-In order to run the pipeline, Snakemake and [Singularity](https://sylabs.io/docs/) must be installed and pre-configured.
-All software tools that are used by the pipeline are pulled from public Singularity or Docker image repositories.
-It is recommended to run the pipeline on a high performance cluster environment.
+Input read trimming with Cutadapt ([Martin, 2010](https://cutadapt.readthedocs.io/en/stable)) and generation of unmapped reads are also available.
+The pipeline can be launched via a helper tool, run.py, or directly with Snakemake for users familiar with the workflow tool.
+All parameters for the pipeline are specified within a configuration yaml file or explicitly on the command line when using run.py.
+All input data, i.e. input fastq files, a human-readable tab-delimited file describing the samples, as well as the reference genome and STAR index files, must be available to the pipeline in a local data folder.
+To run the pipeline, Snakemake and [Singularity](https://sylabs.io/docs/) must be installed and pre-configured.
+All software tools used by the pipeline are pulled from public Singularity or Docker image repositories.
+It is recommended to run the pipeline on a high-performance cluster environment.

 ### Overview of the analysis workflow